Skip to main content

 dict[str, object]

 True if the group exists.
-False if the group does not exist
+False if the group does not exist.

 modify_user_info

-Performs modification to user information within the Active Directory.
+Modify user information within the Active Directory.

 Internal API